bp2008/ErrorTracker/README.md

 8) To edit the server configuration and manage users and projects, choose the "Admin" menu item at the top.

 ## Client Installation
-`ErrorTrackerClient.dll` is a light-weight library built on .NET Framework 4.5.2 which makes it easy to robustly submit events to ErrorTracker.
+`ErrorTrackerClient.dll` is a light-weight library built on .NET Standard 2.0 which makes it easy to robustly submit events to ErrorTracker.

 1) Download a client release from from the [releases page](https://github.com/bp2008/ErrorTracker/releases) and include `ErrorTrackerClient.dll` as a dependency in your .NET project.